andrewtran10/folia-health-backend/DESIGN-PROCESS.md

 ### POST /api/reminders

 Went fairly smoothly.
 Decided to just accept any text for rrule.
 Can ensure validation afterwards.
-One thing we definitely will want to ensure if standardization of timezone.
+One thing we definitely will want to ensure if standardization of datetime objects in service.

 ### PATCH /api/reminders/{reminder}